casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ## Event Types

-There are three types of events in our platform categorized based on the emitting endpoint of the nodes.
+There are three types of event streams in our platform categorized based on the emitting endpoint of the nodes.
 Those are:

 **Deploy events**